nickkonidaris/SEDM-Docs/source/Pipeline.rst

 The pipeline lives on pharos.caltech.edu, its repository can be found at https://github.com/nickkonidaris/kpy (the SEDMr repository).

 I _strongly_ recommend that you connect to pharos via VNC.
-If your connection closes, this allows you to preserve state.
+If your connection closes, this allows you to preserve state and long-running commands are not shutdown.

 One can execute a "SED Machine verison of Python" as follows ::